 At levels 4, 8, and every fourth level after that, add 1 point to all six settlement scores.

 I’m going to say that a level 2 settlement has a population of about 25 people, and that every two levels the population doubles.
-Increasing or decreasing by one level multiplies the nominal population by the square root of 2 (about 1.4).
+Increasing or decreasing by one level multiplies or divides the nominal population by the square root of 2 (about 1.4).

 The exact populations aren’t particularly important, so I’m looking at ‘nominal population’ to provide an estimate.